linaro-its/xm-labs-statusio/README.md

 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!

 # Files
-* [StatusioIntegration.zip](StatusioIntegration.zip) - This is an example workflow.
+* [StatusioIntegration.zip](StatusioIntegration.zip) - This contains the custom steps.
 Note that it does not include any inbound integration to trigger the creation of an xMatters event.

 # How it works
-This integration is intended to be added to an existing workflow that is triggered when there is a problem and when that problem has been resolved, e.g. the AWS CloudWatch Integration.
+This repository is intended to be added to an existing workflow that is triggered when there is a problem and when that problem has been resolved, e.g. the AWS CloudWatch Integration.

 The logic of the workflow is expected to follow something like the following: